-The Corporate Tax regime will become effective for the accounting periods beginning on or after 1 June 2023 hence for the Group it will be effective from 1 January 2024.
-Management acknowledges that a number of regulations with regards to the application of tax legislation are yet to be published and as such management will continue to monitor developments in order to assess the impact of corporate tax including any deferred tax implications on the Group.
+The Corporate Tax regime will become effective for the accounting year beginning on or after 1 June 2023 hence for the Group it will be effective from 1 January 2024.
+Management acknowledges that a number of regulations with regards to the application of tax legislation are published and as such management will continue to monitor developments in order to assess the impact of corporate tax including any deferred tax implications on the Group.